2024 Texas Residence Homestead Exemption

 7. MAY I CONTINUE TO RECEIVE THE RESIDENCE HOMESTEAD EXEMPTION ON MY HOME IF I MOVE AWAY TEMPORARILY?

 If you temporarily move away from your home, you may continue to receive the exemption if you do not establish a principal residence elsewhere, you intend to return to the home, and you are away less than two years.
 You may continue to receive the exemption if you do not occupy the residence for more than two years only if you are in military service serving inside or outside of the United States or live in a facility providing services related to health, infirmity or aging.

-8. IF I OWN ONLY 50 PERCENT OF THE HOME I LIVE IN, DO I QUALIFY FOR THE RESIDENCE HOMESTEAD EXEMPTION ON THE HOME?
+8. IF I LIVE IN A HOME THAT HAS MULTIPLE OWNERS, CAN I QUALIFY FOR THE RESIDENCE HOMESTEAD EXEMPTION ON THE HOME?

-Yes.
-However, if you qualify for a homestead exemption and are not the sole owner of the property to which the homestead exemption applies, the exemption you receive is based on the interest you own.
-For example, if you own a 50 percent interest in a homestead, you will receive only one-half, or $12,500, of a $25,000 homestead offered by a school district.
+For example, if you own a 50 percent interest in a residence homestead, you will receive only one-half, or $20,000, of a $40,000 residence homestead offered by a school district.

 Homestead Exemption Required Documents